sakibulislam/SFTP_File_Transfer_Module/README.md

-- [x] Deploy easily in any Linux server by using the java jar
+- [x] Deploy easily in any  server by using the java jar